Paddy O'Connell: Career

 O'Connell began his broadcasting career in 1989 on the BBC's local radio trainee scheme, leading to five years spent as a BBC local radio reporter in Devon, Essex and Cleveland.
 He then joined BBC Radio 5 Live at its launch in 1994, before moving to the United States to present BBC World Service's programme The World.
 He has also presented and reported for a range of other radio stations across the world, including in Australia and Canada.

 In 1997 O'Connell became BBC News's North America Business Correspondent and Wall Street anchor, based in New York City.
 He appeared regularly on BBC World, BBC News 24 and BBC One news bulletins, reporting on and presenting business news.
-Alongside Richard Quest, he was the U.S.-based anchor for the BBC's programme World Business Report on BBC World and BBC News 24, on which he became well-known for his relaxed but incisive style, and his deadpan delivery.
+Alongside Richard Quest, he was the U.S.-based anchor for the BBC's programme World Business Report on BBC World and BBC News 24, on which he became well known for his relaxed but incisive style and his deadpan delivery.

-O'Connell was in New York City at the time of the September 11, 2001 attacks, and was due to attend a meeting inside the World Trade Center on that day.
+O'Connell was in New York City at the time of the September 11, 2001, attacks, and was due to attend a meeting inside the World Trade Center on that day.
 He reported from the scene of the attacks just hours later, interviewing survivors in the aftermath, and anchored the BBC's coverage from the scene that evening.

-He stayed in New York for a further two years but left the United States, and the BBC, in 2003.
+He stayed in New York for a further two years but left the United States and the BBC, in 2003.
 He then did a variety of freelance work, including a wide range of work for the BBC.
 He fronted a wide range of news and entertainment shows on the corporation's youth-orientated digital channel BBC Three.
 He presented Celebdaq, a show based around a celebrity stock exchange, allowing O'Connell to mix his vast business knowledge with his interest in showbusiness.
-He also worked on Liquid News, replacing the late Christopher Price as its main presenter; presented the one-off Flashmob – The Opera; and was a main anchor on the offbeat current affairs show BBC Three News.
+He also worked on Liquid News, replacing the late Christopher Price as its main presenter; presented the one-off Flashmob – The Opera; and was a main anchor on the BBC's offbeat evening news bulletin The 7 O'Clock News.

 O'Connell was one of the main presenters on the daily BBC Two business news programme Working Lunch, and anchored the show every Friday and occasionally at other times, presenting alongside Adam Shaw or Nik Wood.
 He joined the programme in 2003 and produced a number of special reports alongside his presentation duties.
 He left the programme on 26 September 2008, ahead of its relaunch with new presenters.
 He also appeared regularly on BBC Breakfast, presenting the programme's business news segments from the London Stock Exchange, filling in for regular business reporter Declan Curry.

 He presented the weekday evening TV quiz show Battle of the Brains on BBC Two, before being replaced by Nicky Campbell.

-Alongside these BBC commitments, O'Connell was also a regular presenter on the London radio station LBC 97.3.
+O'Connell has been a regular presenter on the London radio station LBC 97.3.